 ACCEPTANCE: The purpose of this agreement is to set out our professional relationship and detail the services we will provide to you.
 For your own benefit and protection, you should read all of the information carefully and if you do not agree to any part of the information, please tell us.
 We assume you accept the terms of this agreement unless we hear from you.

-We are an Insurance Intermediary and as such we act as the agent of our client.
-However, in certain circumstances we may act for and owe duties of care to other parties.
+OUR EXCLUSIVE PRODUCTS & SERVICES: We are an independent intermediary acting on your behalf, however, in certain circumstances we may act for and owe duties of care to other parties.
 We will advise you when these circumstances occur so you will be aware of any possible conflict of interest.

-We receive commission from insurers which is a percentage of the premium paid by you and allowed by the insurers.
+REMUNERATION: We receive commission from insurers which is a percentage of the premium paid by you and allowed by the insurers.
+In addition to commission from insurers, we may also receive payments based on volumes of business or profitability of the account placed with them.
+These payments can vary from year to year.
+Such remuneration is only earned on the basis that it does not detract from our obligation to act in our client’s best interest at all times.
 In addition we may charge a professional fee to cover the placing and ongoing handling of your insurance.
 We normally make the following standard charges to cover the administration of your insurance:

 From time to time depending on the work and risk involved it may be necessary to charge greater fees.
 The specific amount and purpose of any professional fee and administration charges will always be advised to you in advance.
 We earn the entirety of our commission and/or fees when your risk is successfully placed and take our commission and/or fees immediately upon receipt of payment unless agreed otherwise with your insurer.